Debate 16 of 18

 Clinical Implications

-Attachment-based therapies (EFT, AEDP, mentalization-based treatment) assume Bowlby: the therapeutic relationship repairs insecure attachment by providing the secure base the client never had.
-This works, especially for relational trauma.
-But Lacan would point out that the 'secure base' model cannot account for the client who had 'good enough' parenting and is still tormented — by the mother's depression they absorbed, by the father's unspoken expectations, by the family's unconscious transmission of desire across generations.
+Attachment-based therapies work from Bowlby: the therapeutic relationship repairs insecure attachment by providing the secure base the client never had.
+The support varies across them, with emotionally focused therapy and mentalization-based treatment better tested than AEDP, but the model has earned its place, particularly in relational trauma.
+Lacan would point at what it cannot reach: the client whose parenting was good enough and who is tormented anyway, by the mother's depression they absorbed, by the father's unspoken expectations, by the family's transmission of desire across generations.
 These are not failures of safety.
-They are the effects of meaning.
+They are effects of meaning.

 In Session